top of page

 What is a Conscious Relationship?

 Ah, love and romance.
 To be "romantic" means so much more than the dance of love between partners.
-It means passion in all forms, and can suffuse our entire being with a heady sense of exhileration, novelty and aliveness.
+It means passion in all forms, and can suffuse our entire being with a heady sense of exhilaration, novelty and aliveness.
 And it is up to us to learn to make this part of our life experience, every single day.

 And whether it's between partners or in the larger sense of community, the deepest yearning we have as humans is to love and be loved, to be understood and heard, to feel connected and appreciated for the absolute raw, gorgeous, base and broken truth of who we really are.
-There's a sweetness and intimacy to being in love that feeds our souls, and that can't be duplicated anywhere else ... and is very hard to hold on to.
+There's a sweetness and intimacy to being in love that feeds our souls, and that can't be duplicated anywhere else ... and it's very hard to hold on to.

 So why doesn't it last?

-It can, but not without giving it the time and attention needed t sustain - or revitalize - a weary twosome.
+It can, but not without giving it the time and attention needed to sustain - or revitalize - a weary twosome.
 If you're feeling misunderstood and unappreciated, here are a few basic questions to ask yourself:

 As more traditional forms of marriage falter, new, more workable ways of relating inevitably take their place, and we move into a more fluid approach to long-term relationship.

 Let's look at the idea of a "Conscious Relationship" - marriage as a means to help support one another's psychological and spiritual growth, as well as one another's self-actualization, expression and individuality.
 Is this possible to do, while maintaining intimacy, trust, a family, the constant necessity of compromise?
 Absolutely.
 Is it easy?
-Nope.+
+Nope.

 In a more traditional sense, marriage is either a destination unto itself, which requires no more effort or concern, or there is a constant effort to balance one's needs against those of another.
 This can leave us all feeling like we're not the same person anymore, having suppressed our genuine nature in favor of our partner or family to the point where we feel unrecognizable.